pcal43/splitscreen/README.md

 ## Other mod features
 * Username is displayed in the upper-left corner of the main menu (so you can tell who's who)

+## Adjusting the gap between windows
+By default, the mod puts a small gap between windows.
+You can change the width of this gap (or make it `0`) by setting the value of the `gap` property in `config/splitscreen.properties`.
+(This file doesn't exist until you quit minecraft for the first time with the mod running).

 ## Acknowledgements
 * Video courtesy of [wormstweaker](https://www.youtube.com/@WORMSTweaker)
 * Icon based on [Squares icons created by Rahul Kaklotar - Flaticon](https://www.flaticon.com/free-icons/squares)